-These middle-aged explorers, along with many gray nomads, and let’s not forget the millennials too, are embracing an adventurer’s life, preferring to explore over sitting at home (obviously I’m not referring to lockdown periods.)
+These middle-aged explorers, along with many grey nomads, (and millennials too) are embracing an adventurer’s life, preferring to head outdoors to explore over sitting at home (obviously I’m not referring to the lockdown periods.)

 You only have to pick up a copy of a 4WD magazine or do a google search to find hundreds of websites catching on to this caravan, motorhome, and camping ‘phenomenon.’

 I wrote a story for Unsealed 4×4 Magazine issue #52 on Cyndy and David’s epic Brisbane to Broome 4WD trip the title was originally called, One couple’s search for their holy grail – now updated to Brisbane to Broome (a boring title!)